ProtocolONE/ptah-docs/content/docs/add-section.md

 ***

 {{< hint >}}
-To remove an element from a section, hover over and click on the *Deletion icon* on Preview Area.
+To remove an element from a section, hover over and click the *Delete icon* in Preview Area.
 {{< /hint >}}

 TODO animation